psychemedia/eurydice-resources/resources/inquest.md

 ![](../images/ILN_1878_loss_of_euridyce_apr_06_010.jpg)
 Illustrated London News — H.M.S.
 Eurydice as last seen by Benjamin Cuddiford, one of the two survivors, April 6, 1878

-The next report adds a little more colour reagrding the setting of the inquest, describing how larger premises had to be found for the inquiry given the large number of people who were keen to attend it.
+The next report adds a little more colour regarding the setting of the inquest, describing how larger premises had to be found for the inquiry given the large number of people who were keen to attend it.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18780330/016/0006